Colonia Roma: Casa Lamm

-The best known landmark in the district is the Casa Lamm.
-La Casa Lamm was a project to rehabilitate one of the old mansions which was supported by local authorities.
-Today, it is a cultural center and restaurant located in a restored mansion that dates to 1911 on Alvaro Obregon street.
+Casa Lamm is a cultural center and restaurant located in a restored mansion that dates to 1911 on Avenida Álvaro Obregón.
 The institute consists of art exhibition space and management, some graduate level programs in the fine arts and a restaurant and bookstore, which are open to the public.
 Since it opened, it has hosted numerous art exhibitions.
 In 1994, Casa Lamm, along with art galleries OMR and Nina Menocal have worked to make Roma a center for the visual arts in Mexico, attracting more galleries, artists and others to set up shop here.

 The institute offers studies in poetry, novel writing and theater of the 20th century.
 It also offers a master's degree in Literary Appreciation and Creation, which combines both classes on criticism as well as workshops for writers mostly focusing on Latin American and European works.
 On the ground floor of the building, facing the street are the bookstore and restaurant.
 The restaurant, called "Nueve Nueve" is centered on an open-air patio accented by a black fountain.